 You can visit the country’s impressive collection of Crown Jewels in the ancient Swiss Wing of the palace.
 Volksgarten park is a part of the palace grounds and has some interesting buildings including a smaller replica of the Temple of Hephaestus, the original of which is located in Athens.

-9 – See the Crown Jewels at Kaiserliche Schatzkammer Wien
+9 – See over 1,000 treasures like the Royal Roman Crown at Kaiserliche Schatzkammer Wien

 Located in the Hofburg Palace, the Imperial Treasury is a fascinating place to visit as it hosts some of the country’s most valuable possessions.
 It has royal and religious collections including crowns, jewelry, clothing and one of the world’s largest emeralds.